KScott6/GRAIN_Pipeline/genome_annotation/README.md

 `/project/arsef/projects/bulk_genome_annotation/needs_annotation/1.14.26/ncbi_downloads/fna`

-2) Rename genome input files.
+2) Rename genome input files, if needed.

 The file names need to be in this exact format: